 How Post-Operative Physical Therapy Works

-Your surgeon will provide you specific instructions on how to care for the area on which you just had surgery, as well as when they would like you to start physical therapy.
+Your surgeon will provide you with specific instructions on how to care for the area on which you just had surgery, as well as when they would like you to start physical therapy.
 Your start date of post-operative physical therapy in Kansas City is dependent upon your surgical procedure as well as how complicated your surgery may or may not have been.
-You may start physical therapy as soon as two days after your surgery, and will attend therapy typically two to three times per week for up to six months in some instances.
+You may start physical therapy as soon as two days after your surgery; most patients typically attend post-operative physical therapy two to three times per week—for up to six months in some instances.

 Post-Operative Physical Therapy at F.I.T.

 F.I.T.
-Muscle & Joint Clinic is proud to provide post-operative physical therapy by our highly trained therapists who excel in rehabilitating patients following surgical intervention.
+Muscle & Joint Clinic is proud to provide post-operative physical therapy by highly trained therapists who excel in rehabilitating patients following surgical intervention.
 Many patients will begin physical therapy even before surgery in order to gain full range of motion and strength, which can make therapy after surgery easier.
-On your first visit we will discuss with you what it is you are wanting to get back to, your individual goals, as well as your concerns.
-We will take measurements during our full assessment on that first day, and set realistic expectations for your treatment plan as well.
+On your first visit, we will discuss what it is you are wanting to get back to, your individual goals, as well as your concerns.
+We will take measurements during our full assessment and set realistic expectations for your treatment plan.

 Frequently Asked Questions

-Yes, our physical therapists would be grateful for the opportunity to guide you through your post operative rehab.
+Yes, our physical therapists would be grateful for the opportunity to guide you through your post-operative rehab in Kansas City.

 Unfortunately no, we cannot come to you.
-The necessary equipment to help produce lasting results are in our clinics and therefore our therapy sessions must occur there, but we will equip you with exercises you can do in the comfort of your own home in between your post-operative physical therapy sessions in Kansas City.
+The necessary equipment to help produce lasting results are in our clinics and therefore our therapy sessions must occur there.
+We will equip you with exercises you can do in the comfort of your own home in between your post-operative physical therapy sessions in Kansas City.

 Tell us about your pain.